 A trustworthy technician won’t have any problem carefully explaining your repair options and putting a repair estimate in writing.
 Asking several body shops for quote helps you avoid being overcharged.
 When the work has been completed, request an itemized bill; compare it to the quote and don’t hesitate to ask about discrepancies.

-3. What kinds of parts and materials will be used to make the repair?
+What kinds of parts and materials will be used to make the repair?

 This is often where you will see the most variation between estimates.
 It’s important to ask if the repair shop will use aftermarket, used or original equipment manufacturer (OEM) parts.
 For the integrity of your car, no matter what make or model, it’s best to use new parts, but some body shops try to save money by installing salvaged parts.

-If sections of the vehicle will need to be painted, you should ask if the paint used will match the current color.
-A paint code attached to the car indicating the exact type of paint used by the manufacturer.
+If sections of the vehicle need to be painted, you should ask if the paint used will match the current color.
+A paint code is attached to the car indicating the exact type of paint used by the manufacturer.
 Ask if the repair shop will match this color and how many coats of paint and clear coat will be applied.

-4. Is there a warranty for repairs and replacements?
+Is there a warranty for repairs and replacements?

 A body shop which stands behind its work should offer a written warranty.
 Ask how long it lasts and what it covers.
 The minimum should cover the repair work, parts and paint job for one year.
 Badell’s Collision goes way beyond the industry minimum; we offer a lifetime warranty on all auto body repairs.

 Does this auto body shop have insurance?

 You never know when bad luck will strike twice.
 Make sure that the auto body shop you choose for repairs carries insurance for fire and theft.
 If your car will be held there for a few days while being repaired, you want to make sure it’s insured from further damage.

-6. What are others saying about this business?
+What are others saying about this business?

 Ask around.
 What do friends, family and acquaintances have to say about their experience with that auto body shop?
 Do they recommend it?
 Would they go back?
 Satisfied customers are the best resource a body shop can have for attracting more business.